Prisms and Prismatic Cohomology: The characteristic case: the Hodge-Tate and crystalline comparisons

 Next, running Construction~\ref{PrismaticFunctorialCC} with the same input data $(B_0 \to R)$ as in the previous paragraph, we obtain a cosimplicial ring $C^\bullet$ computing $\Prism_{R/A}$.
 By base change stability of Cech-Alexander complexes, the cosimplicial ring $\phi_A^* C^\bullet$ (obtained by termwise base change along the Frobenius on $A$) computes $\Prism_{R^{(1)}/A}$.
 (Note that we are not claiming yet that $\phi_A^*$ commutes with totalizing $C^\bullet$.)
 To prove the isomorphism in the theorem, we shall exhibit a canonical map $\phi_A^* C^\bullet \to D^\bullet$ of cosimplicial $A$-algebras that gives a quasi-isomorphism on underlying complexes.
 We shall do so by explicitly describing both sides as suitable prismatic envelopes.
 Write $B_0^\bullet$ and $B^\bullet$ for the Cech nerves of $A \to B_0$ and $A \to B$ computed in $p$-complete $A$-algebras.
 If $J_0^\bullet \subset B_0^\bullet$ denotes the kernel of $B_0^\bullet \to R$, then $C^\bullet$ identifies with the $p$-completed prismatic envelope $B^\bullet\{\frac{J_0^\bullet B^\bullet}{p}\}^{\wedge}$, while $D^\bullet$ identifies with the PD-envelope $D_{J_0^\bullet B^\bullet}(B^\bullet)$ of $J_0^\bullet$ inside $B^\bullet$.
 Via \cref{PDenvRegSeqLambda}, we can then also describe $D^\bullet$ as the prismatic envelope $B^\bullet\{\frac{\phi(J_0^\bullet)B^\bullet}{p}\}^{\wedge}$.
 In particular, the relative Frobenius for $A \to B^\bullet$ induces a canonical map

 of cosimplicial $A$-algebras that yields the desired comparison map of $E_\infty$-$A$-algebras on passage to the derived category.
-Moreover, this description also shows that $D^\bullet$ identifies with the pullback of the cosimplicial $B^{\bullet,(1)}$-module $\phi_A^* C^\bullet$ under the relative Frobenius $B^{\bullet,(1)} \to B^\bullet$.
-It then follows from Lemma~\ref{CosimpHT} and derived Nakayama that the above map gives a quasi-isomorphism on underlying complexes, proving the isomorphism in the theorem in the $I=(p)$ case.
+This description also shows that $D^\bullet$ identifies with the pullback of the cosimplicial $B^{\bullet,(1)}$-module $\phi_A^* C^\bullet$ under the relative Frobenius $B^{\bullet,(1)} \to B^\bullet$ as the latter map is flat.
+Moreover, both source and target of $\eta$ are $p$-torsionfree: this is standard for PD envelopes and then follows for prismatic envelopes (see, e.g., Lemma~\ref{PDEnvelopeFlat} and Corollary~\ref{PDFlatp} applied with $A=\mathbf{Z}_p$).
+We may then apply Lemma~\ref{CosimpHT} below (with $N = \phi_A^* C^\bullet/p$ and $B^\bullet$ replaced by its mod $p$ reduction) to conclude that the derived mod $p$ reduction of $\eta$ gives a quasi-isomorphism on underlying complexes; derived Nakayama (\cite[Tag 0G1U]{Stacks}) then implies that $\eta$ itself is a quasi-isomorphism, proving the isomorphism in the theorem in the $I=(p)$ case.

 To finish the $I=(p)$ case, it remains to prove that the comparison constructed above is compatible with the Frobenius.
 Note that the source and target of the map $\eta$ constructed above are naturally cosimplicial $\delta$-$A$-algebras and $\eta$ respects this structure.
-To finish, it will suffice to observe that the Frobenius lift on $D^\bullet$ coming from its $\delta$-structure (ultimately induced by the $\delta$-structure on $B^\bullet$) coincides with the Frobenius on crystalline cohomology $R\Gamma_\crys(R/A)$ under the natural identification $R\Gamma_\crys(R/A) \simeq \lim D^\bullet$; this follows as applying the natural Frobenius to each vertex of the diagram $R \to (R')^\bullet \gets D^\bullet$ gives an endomorphism of this diagram that lives over the Frobenius endomorphism of $A$.
+To finish, it will suffice to show that the Frobenius lift on $D^\bullet$ coming from its $\delta$-structure (ultimately induced by the $\delta$-structure on $B^\bullet$) coincides with the Frobenius on crystalline cohomology $R\Gamma_\crys(R/A)$ under the natural identification $R\Gamma_\crys(R/A) \simeq \lim D^\bullet$.
+This is a statement entirely on the crystalline side, but we do not know a reference, so we sketch a proof.
+Recall the following functoriality statement, immediate from the definition in crystalline cohomology: given any map $\alpha:A \to A'$ of $p$-torsionfree rings, a smooth $A/p$-scheme $Y$ and a smooth $A'/p$-scheme $X$, an $\alpha$-equivariant map $\pi:X \to Y$, simplicial objects $U_\bullet \in (X/A')_{CRYS}$ and $V_\bullet \in (Y/A)_{CRYS}$, and a map $f_\bullet:U_\bullet \to V_\bullet$ of PD-schemes lying over $\pi$ (and thus over $\alpha$), one has an induced commutative diagram